Teneshwar/GoogleCrawler/README.md

-###Google Crawler
+📊 Google Crawler

+A simple JavaScript tool that helps businesses find leads and send emails automatically.
-This project is a JavaScript-based automation tool that streamlines lead generation and email outreach for businesses.
-It automatically searches Google using custom queries, scrapes websites for email addresses, and sends personalized outreach emails using Gmail SMTP.
+It searches Google, collects email addresses from websites, and sends personalized emails using Gmail.

-##Key Features
+✅ Key Features

+🔍 Automated Google Search
-Automated Google search queries: Enter queries like “dentist in Delhi email” to fetch relevant websites.
+Just add search terms like dentist in Delhi email and it finds relevant websites.

-Email scraping: Extracts emails from websites using Cheerio and filters out invalid or placeholder addresses.
+✉️ Email Scraping
+Gathers real email addresses from websites and ignores fake ones.

+💾 CSV Storage
-CSV storage: Saves collected leads in leads.csv and logs sent emails in sent_emails.csv for easy tracking.
+Saves leads in leads.csv and keeps track of sent emails in sent_emails.csv.

-Automated emailing: Sends emails using Nodemailer with Gmail credentials, supporting personalized templates.

-Dry-run mode: Simulate sending emails without actually delivering them for safe testing.

-Throttle control: Sends emails at controlled intervals to reduce spam risk.
+📤 Automatic Email Sending
+Uses Gmail (via Nodemailer) to send personalized emails to leads.

+🧪 Dry-Run Mode
+Test without actually sending emails, to make sure everything works safely.

+⏱️ Throttle Control
+Controls sending speed to avoid spam filters.

-##Tech Stack
+⚡ Tech Stack

-Language: JavaScript (Node.js)
+✅ Language: JavaScript (Node.js)

-Packages: Axios, Cheerio, csv-parser, csv-writer, Nodemailer, dotenv
+✅ Packages: Axios, Cheerio, csv-parser, csv-writer, Nodemailer, dotenv

-Email Service: Gmail SMTP
+✅ Email Service: Gmail SMTP

-##How it Works
+🚀 How It Works

-Load search queries from queries.txt.
+Add your search queries in queries.txt.

-The crawler fetches search results and scans websites for emails.
+The crawler searches Google and visits websites.

-Emails are validated, deduplicated, and saved in a CSV file.

-The email sender reads this CSV and dispatches personalized messages to each valid email.

-All activity is logged, ensuring transparency and repeatability.

-##Installation
+It collects and filters valid emails.

+Saves them in leads.csv.

+Sends emails using the list.

+Logs all actions in CSV files for easy tracking.

+⚙️ Installation

-Clone the repository:
+Clone the project

 git clone <repository-url>

-##Navigate to the project directory:
+Go to the project folder

 cd GoogleCrawlerInJs

-##Install dependencies:
+Install dependencies

 npm install

-##Create a .env file:
+Create a .env file with these details:

 GMAIL_USER=your_email@gmail.com